farcasterxyz/contracts/docs/docs.md

 ### Invariants

-1. An address can only own one fid at a given time.
+1. One fid per address: An address can only own one fid at a given time.
-2. Multiple addresses cannot own the same fid at the same time.
+2. One address per fid: Multiple addresses cannot own the same fid at the same time.
-3. If fid n was registered, then all fids from 1...n must also be registered.
+3. Sequential IDs: If fid n was registered, then all fids from 1...n must also be registered.
+4. One recovery address: An fid can have only one recovery address.

 ### Assumptions

-1. `owner` is not malicious.
+1. owner is not malicious.

 ### Migration